-Jojoba oil makes for a wonderful scalp cleanser for hair and absorbs quickly into skin since it’s similar to our skin’s own sebum.
+- Jojoba oil makes for a wonderful scalp cleanser for hair and absorbs quickly into skin since it’s similar to our skin’s own sebum.
 It helps to lock in moisture and reduce frizziness as well as help to strengthen hair and prevent split ends.

-Aloe vera not only soothes skin, but it’s also been shown to promote hair growth it also helps to alleviate itching and dryness especially for those who suffer from scalp psoriasis.
+- Aloe vera not only soothes skin, but it’s also been shown to promote hair growth it also helps to alleviate itching and dryness especially for those who suffer from scalp psoriasis.
 In addition, aloe helps hair to retain water and moisture and its antifungal properties also help to curb dandruff.

-Illipe butter is a natural moisturizer that not only helps to prevent wrinkles and reduce inflammation, but also assists in preventing acne and eczema.
+- Illipe butter is a natural moisturizer that not only helps to prevent wrinkles and reduce inflammation, but also assists in preventing acne and eczema.

-Handmade Jojoba Oil & Aloe Soap & Shampoo Bar Recipe
+Homemade Jojoba & Aloe Soap Recipe

 4.5 oz. lye (sodium hydroxide)

-10 fluid oz. distilled water
+8 fluid oz. distilled water